Gerrit Cole a unanimous winner of his 1st AL Cy Young Award. Blake Snell takes the NL prize

 “In 2018, I was a kid.
 I thought I was going to win 40 of ‘em.
 I thought I was invincible.
 I thought winning the Cy Young was just what I was going to do every year.
 That’s just — you're young and that's how you think.”

 Drafted first overall by Pittsburgh in 2011 out of UCLA, Cole started the All-Star Game this year after earning his sixth selection to the Midsummer Classic.
-He twice came in second in Cy Young voting (2019 and '21) and finished among the top five on three other occasions.
+He came in second in Cy Young voting in 2019 and '21, and finished among the top five on three other occasions.

-The clear frontrunner this time around, Cole said the leadup to this year's announcement indeed “felt different."

-“I'm very proud of this season.
-I'm very proud of some of the other seasons where I've made a pretty strong run at this award as well,” Cole said.
-“But it's hard to say it wasn't a little different.
-I mean, there was just a lot of momentum going into this.”

-Minnesota right-hander Sonny Gray was the AL runner-up with 20 second-place votes, and Kevin Gausman of Toronto finished third.
+Minnesota Twins right-hander Sonny Gray was the AL runner-up with 20 second-place votes, and Kevin Gausman of the Toronto Blue Jays finished third.

 Cole and Snell shined for disappointing teams.
 Both the Yankees and Padres finished 82-80 despite having two of baseball’s three highest payrolls, and neither made the playoffs.